nicst174/ros_classloader_basics/README.md

 # ros_classloader_basics
-Basic integration for the ros classloader for the purpose of managing plugins
+Basic integration of the ros classloader for the purpose of managing plugins